lucienqchen/lol-match-prediction/README.md

 After conducting a permutation test, our p-value was 49.24%.
 In other words, the proportion of differences that were as extreme or more extreme than our observed difference in accuracy of -0.00173, was 49.24%.

-Here is an accompanying visual:
+Here is an accompanying visual of our permutation test:

 <iframe src="assets/perm_test.html" width=1000 height=600 frameBorder=0></iframe>

+We fail to reject the null hypothesis, our model is fair for regardless of side, at the 5% confidence level and it is likely that our model does perform fairly on either side.